top of page

 • Your dependents’ ages

-• The standard of living your dependants are accustomed
+• The standard of living your dependents are accustomed

 • Amount of your debt that will survive your death (for example, while many student loans are discharged upon death, outstanding loans such as mortgages will still need to be paid)